HenningB/ceylon.ant/README.md

 Initially I considered to automatically generate Ceylon definitions from Ant tasks.
 But it's not possible to map Ant tasks and types to Ceylon classes or functions, as the same named element could be mapped differently in different locations.
 At least this is not possible without overlapping meanings, or unpractically long names.

-*I'm not quite sure about the following:*
-*Ceylon's module system doesn't (yet) allow the injection of modules.*
-*At least as long as I know Java class loaders.*
-*So it's maybe not possible that you use `ceylon.ant` within your own module with tasks not defined in the basic Ant distribution, without modifying `ceylon.ant`'s `module.ceylon` file.*